 Best Places to Visit in Spring:

 - Provence: Famous for its lavender fields and vineyards.
-The fields typically bloom in late June, but the region starts to warm up in spring, making it perfect for early visits.
+The fields typically bloom in late June, but the region starts to warm up in spring, best time to travel to Southern France, making it perfect for early visits.

 - Avignon: Known for its historical monuments such as the Palais des Papes and the Pont Saint-Bénézet.
 Spring is an ideal season to wander through the charming medieval streets.